 Another local tells us what it's like living here in Summer, telling us you can only go outside for 15 minutes at a time until you build up a resistance over a matter of weeks.

 Back into Death Valley the next day we walk along another canyon and scramble between large rocks towards a vertical red rock face and amazing views back towards the valley.
 It's no wonder Star Wars films were shot here.
 There's also another ghost town near the entrance that thankfully this time is just that.
-It's still dull though apart from some odd and some plain crap art that's been dotted around the area.

 Not far from Badwater is a large natural rock bridge formed over years by the whistling wind.
 We also have a look at the odd salt and dirt formations making up Devils Golf Course.
-Why is it that there's always something named after the Devil?
-Popular guy.

 Death Valley is stunning and as the sun goes down crowds gather on a popular viewing spot to take snaps of the effects of sunset.
 It soon gets cold though.
-Cold or not the views are tremendous, this is why we came to America.

 From the natural outer-space looking landscapes of Death Valley we drive into the night towards something equally other-worldly and odd, Las Vegas.